Kong/kongponents/docs/components/datetime-picker.md

 />
 ```

-### Relative date and time
+### Relative date and time only

-Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model)
+Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model).
-This utilizes the same time frames as the previous example; however, in this example we are passing in a pre-selected time frame.
+This utilizes the same time frames as the previous example; however, in this case we are passing in a pre-selected time frame of one hour, and.

 <ClientOnly>
   <KDateTimePicker
-    v-model="dateRangeWeekRelative"
+    v-model="oneHourRelativeOnly"
     placeholder="Please select a time frame"
     mode="relativeDate"
     width="480"